andrewg5/JavaTraining2024/Pokemon.md

    f.
 Must have a getter “getIsFainted” that returns true or false for if the pokemon is dead (health <=0)

-6. Must have at least 2 child classes for individual pokemon
+6. Must have a child class for individual pokemon.
+Must make 1, it'd be better practice to make 2

    a.
 Must override the "attack" method